nxskok/pasias/index.Rmd

 program](https://utsc.calendar.utoronto.ca/minor-program-applied-statistics-science)
 for which C32 and D29 are two of the last courses.

-My checklist:

-- look for multiple regression Qs in C32
-- add a chapter on bootstrap
-- add a chapter on `rstan`

 # Packages used somewhere in this book

-The bottom lines are used with the `conflicted` package: if a function by the name shown is in two or more packages, prefer the one from the package shown.
+The bottom lines are below used with the `conflicted` package: if a function by the name shown is in two or more packages, prefer the one from the package shown.